OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 - What is your assessment of the difficulty of bypassing the mechanisms??

 ## Testing Reverse Engineering Tools Detection (MSTG-RESILIENCE-4)

-### Overview

-The presence of tools, frameworks and apps commonly used by reverse engineers may indicate an attempt to reverse engineer the app.
-Some of these tools can only run on a jailbroken device, while others force the app into debugging mode or depend on starting a background service on the mobile phone.
-Therefore, there are different ways that an app may implement to detect a reverse engineering attack and react to it, e.g. by terminating itself.

 ### Detection Methods